 Once everyone was in the same place, strong collaboration became the norm; however, there was still a psychological division between the two labs.
 In 2007, MERL was reorganized into a single lab, with the unified goal of long-range research, but retaining advanced development capabilities - a structure that continues to this day.

 A second history of MERL is philosophical.
 The initial model of interaction between Mitsubishi Electric and MERL was similar to interactions with a university.
 MERL was to pioneer new technology in areas outside Mitsubishi Electric's current business, and it was the responsibility of Mitsubishi Electric to pick up and use the new technologies.

 It should come as no real surprise that with this approach, MERL's contribution to Mitsubishi Electric's business suffered from the problems concomitant with university/industry relations in general.
 It is very difficult for any company to adopt new technology without a lot of support from the inventors of the technology and particularly so when the technology is outside of the company's area of business.

 In the years around 2000, the interaction model changed.
 MERL began focusing on pioneering new technology in areas related to Mitsubishi Electric's business and increasing collaboration with our research colleagues in Japan, so that we could play an active role in transitioning our technology into business.
 This has proven to be a much more successful approach, leading to many significant impacts on Mitsubishi Electric's business.

 A third and most important history of MERL is what we have produced.
-We invite you to browse our 30th anniversary booklet to learn about past and current research projects, including areas that we have made notable impact.
+We invite you to browse our 30th anniversary booklet and video below to learn about past and current research projects including areas that we have made notable impact.